How to Start an Etsy Shop in 8 Steps

 Don’t short sell yourself—price your products so that you can cover your material, labor, and production costs, and at a rate that accurately reflects the quality of your products.
 But keep in mind that one of Etsy’s major draws is the prospect of buying unique items at prices that won’t break the bank.
 Try to keep your costs relatively modest so that you don’t risk turning away a big chunk of the Etsy audience.

 Also, remember that joining the platform and setting up your shop is free—but once you start listing and selling items, the various Etsy seller fees will kick in, so account for these fees as you price your products.

 Even if you’re starting an Etsy shop as a side hustle, it’s still a good idea to separate your business and personal finances.
 The easiest way to adopt this best practice of entrepreneurship is to sign up for a business credit card that’s dedicated solely to your Etsy store’s expenses.

 There are tons of business credit cards on the market, and the right one for you really depends on what your personal credit score will qualify you for, your spending habits, and the rewards you’d like to earn.
 But it’s pretty safe to say that you could do with an extra cash infusion—in which case a cash back card is your best bet.

-And if you’re not a natural accounting whiz (few among us are), it’s worth it to sign up for business accounting software so that you can easily track your sales and expenses.
+And if you’re not a natural accounting expert, it’s worth it to sign up for an ecommerce business accounting software so that you can easily track your sales and expenses.